MonetDBSolutions/squll/README.md

 ```

 ## Usage
-The driver program reads a configuration file 'sqalpel.conf' from the directory in which
+The driver program reads a configuration file 'sqalpel.yaml' from the directory in which
 it is started.
 A sample is included for inspiration and documentation.
 Make sure that the
 global parameters are set correctly.